Overview

 - You should have recorded a minimum of 20 Quality Mountain Days (ideally on DLOG) which can have taken place at any point (pre- or post-registration)

-Expedition - we try not to move this due to the headache of arranging accommodation though we may need to be flexible to avoid extreme weather.
+Expedition - we try not to move this due to the headache of re-arranging accommodation, though in extreme weather we may need to be flexible for safety reasons though this is rare.
 We recommend booking accommodation for the first 4 nights of your course (5 if travelling up the evening before).
-Any changes to the planned scheduling of the expedition will be discussed and taken as a group decision to help coordinate logistics.
+Any changes to the planned scheduling of the expedition is not taken lightly and will be discussed as a group decision to co-ordinate logistics.

 Day 1